hatonthecat/simpleweb/README.md

+7-26-2025
+--

+this repo is a test page.
+Reverted a commit but didn't locate the last working page.

 # Simple Website Using Github Pages
 Make a simple HTML website and publish it using Github Pages.
 View example: hatonthecat.github.io/simpleweb/